KASHAFFATIMA956/AI-based-silent-tracker-for-chronic-person/context/seeded-accounts.md

 `python seed.py` on 2026-09-02 — safe to use for live demo testing against the deployed backend (`https://roznoor-production.up.railway.app`).

+**For hackathon judges**: any login identifier below + the shared password works directly on the live web app at `https://roznoor.up.railway.app` (or the Android APK in `Mobile App APK file/`) — no signup needed.
+These are fictional demo accounts, safe to share openly.

 **Login**: `POST /auth/login` with `phone_or_email` (the "Login identifier" column below) + the shared password.
 All ten seeded users share one demo password, hashed via `app.core.security.hash_password` — never a